EL Wire Pants

 How to Use a Hot Air Rework Station

 Hot-air stations or heat guns are very useful tools and are essential for any electronics workbench.
 When working with or building printed circuit boards, there is a lot of room for errors to be made.
 Have no fear though, there are ways to remedy this with a hot air rework station!

 Handling PCB jumper pads and traces is an essential skill.
-In this tutorial, you will learn how to cut a PCB trace and add a solder jumper between pads to reroute connections.
-You will also learn how to repair a trace with the green wire method if a trace is damaged.
+Learn how to cut a PCB trace, add a solder jumper between pads to reroute connections, and repair a trace with the green wire method if a trace is damaged.

 Activity Guide for SparkFun Tinker Kit

 This activity guide will take you through the basics of building 11 different circuits with the SparkFun Tinker Kit and how to program them using the Arduino IDE.

 This tutorial goes over the how to assemble the Chibitronics' Chibi Chip programmable microcontroller with the Chibi Clip to add more functionality to your paper circuits!
 Start programming your Chibi Chip by writing code (block-based and text-based) in a browser-based code editor and then transmit code through sound to your board!

 See through walls, track objects, monitor breathing patterns, and more using the power of radio frequency with the Walabot!
 In this tutorial, we will explore Walabot’s features using the Software Demo Kit (SDK) on Windows and the Application Programming Interface (API) on Linux-based distributions for embedded projects.